BirdSofts/BasicCMake/README.md

 # Build and Test
-This project have been build on Windows platform.
-In other platforms you are on you own.
-Follow the instruction described in CMake_Notes.txt

-Compile using CMake.
+If you are a beginner, for learning follow instructions described in CMake_Notes.txt so being able to build using CMake.

 <table>
 <tr>